icaruswings/gizmo/README.md

 #### DRY up your cucumber steps with a simple and easy to use page framework. ####

 page-selecta is a simple page model testing framework used and sponsored by realestate.com.au.
-The aim of the project is to DRY up your testing assertions by abstracting code that defines your page resulting in a consistent, easy to maintain test suite
+The aim of the project is to DRY up your testing assertions by abstracting code that defines your page resulting in a consistent, easy to maintain test suite.
+Based on concepts brought to REA by Mark Ryall

 this project is a work in progress, and not yet ready to be used for its intended purpose!